little-world/spring-security-course/src/docs/01-java/04-streams.md

 ## Exercises

-- Basic Operations:
+### Basic Operations:

+#### Double each element
--- Given a list of numbers, use a stream to double each element and collect the results into a list.
+Given a list of numbers use a stream to double each element and collect the results into a list.
+#### Filter out short strings
--- From a list of strings, filter out strings that are shorter than 5 characters.
+From a list of strings filter out strings that are shorter than 5 characters.

-- Intermediate Operations:
+### Intermediate Operations:

+#### First string with criteria
--- From a list of strings, find the first string that starts with the letter 'A' and has a length greater than 3.
+From a list of strings, find the first string that starts with the letter 'A' and has a length greater than 3.
+#### Convert to lengths
--- Convert a list of strings into a list of their lengths.
+Convert a list of strings into a list of their lengths.

-- Terminal Operations:
+### Terminal Operations:

+#### Compute the sum
--- From a list of numbers, compute the sum.
+From a list of numbers, compute the sum.

+#### Any number greater than 10
--- Check if a list of numbers has any number greater than 10.
+Check if a list of numbers has any number greater than 10.

-- Advanced Operations:
+### Advanced Operations:

+#### Convert to map
--- Convert a list of strings into a map where the keys are the strings and the values are their lengths.
+Convert a list of strings into a map where the keys are the strings and the values are their lengths.
+#### Partition numbers
--- Given a list of numbers, partition them into two groups: even and odd.
+Given a list of numbers, partition them into two groups: even and odd.

-- Combining Streams and Optional:
+### Combining Streams and Optional:

+#### Find the longest string
--- From a list of strings, find the longest string.
+From a list of strings, find the longest string.
 If there's a tie, choose any.
+#### Find the maximum value
--- From a list of integers, find the maximum value.
+From a list of integers, find the maximum value.

 ## Solutions

-Basic Operations:
+### Basic Operations:

-- Double each element.
+#### Double each element.
 ```java
 List<Integer> numbers = Arrays.asList(1, 2, 3, 4, 5);
 List<Integer> doubled = numbers.stream()